 - [Implement open door practices so employees can report discrimination more easily.]

-All supervisors and managers are responsible to enforce equal opportunity practices.
-Everyone should comply with our policy by treating others with respect.
+All supervisors and managers are responsible to use equal opportunity practices and make decisions based on objective, non-discriminatory criteria.
+Everyone should comply with our policy at all times.

-If you see or suspect that our EEO policies are being violated, feel free to inform HR immediately. employees can address the offender directly.
-We will investigate promptly.
+If you see or suspect that our EEO policies are being violated, feel free to inform HR immediately.
+If you suspect that someone is behaving in a wrong way but doesn’t realize it, you could also talk to them directly.

 When someone discriminates, they will be subject to disciplinary action depending on the severity of their actions.
 For example, unintentionally offending a coworker might warrant a reprimand, but harassing someone systematically might result in demotion or termination.